jonthysell/Mzinga/README.md

 ### MacOS ###

-The MacOS release provides self-contained x64 binaries which run on OSX >= 10.13.
+The MacOS release provides self-contained x64/arm64 binaries which run on OSX >= 10.15.

-1. Download the latest MacOS tar.gz file (Mzinga.MacOS.tar.gz) from https://github.com/jonthysell/Mzinga/releases/latest
+1. Download the latest MacOS tar.gz file (Mzinga.MacOSX64.tar.gz *or* Mzinga.MacOSArm64.tar.gz) from https://github.com/jonthysell/Mzinga/releases/latest
 2. Extract the tar.gz file

+**Note:** If you're unsure which version to download, try Mzinga.MacOSX64.tar.gz first.
+Most modern PCs are x64.

+**Note:** If MacOS Gatekeeper prevents you from running Mzinga, you may need to run `xattr -cr` on the downloaded files.

 ### Linux ###

-The Linux release provides self-contained x64 binaries which run on many Linux distributions.
+The Linux release provides self-contained x64/arm64 binaries which run on many Linux distributions.

-1. Download the latest Linux tar.gz file (Mzinga.Linux.tar.gz) from https://github.com/jonthysell/Mzinga/releases/latest
+1. Download the latest Linux tar.gz file (Mzinga.LinuxX64.tar.gz *or* Mzinga.LinuxArm64.zip) from https://github.com/jonthysell/Mzinga/releases/latest
 2. Extract the tar.gz file

+**Note:** If you're unsure which version to download, try Mzinga.LinuxX64.tar.gz first.
+Most modern PCs are x64.

 ### Unpacked ###